Probing Light Dark Matter through Cosmic-Ray Cooling in Active Galactic Nuclei

-Recent multimessenger measurements of AGN have indicated that high-energy particles, in particular CR protons and secondary neutrinos, are produced in the vicinity of SMBHs.
-CR cooling could be significantly enhanced by BSM interactions with dark matter, thanks to the formation of a dark matter spike around the central SMBH, with a large density.
-We demonstrated that neutrino-emitting AGN, NGC 1068 and TXS 0506+056, allow us to set strong constraints on sub-GeV dark matter coupled to protons and/or electrons.
+For DM-electron scatterings, our constraints are stronger than direct detection bounds at masses below $m_{\rm DM} \lesssim 5 \times 10^{-3}$~GeV.
+In addition, for DM-electron interactions, AGN data allows to probe the parameter space favored for DM models with $m_{\rm DM} \lesssim 10^{-4}$~GeV.
+Effects of different assumptions on the DM distribution and constraints in a concrete model of DM-proton interactions are discussed in the Supplementary Material.\\

-Our constraints on asymmetric (self-annihilating) light dark matter coupling to protons are stronger than other complementary bounds for $m_{\rm DM}\lesssim 10^{-2}$ GeV ($m_{\rm DM}\lesssim 10^{-3}$~GeV).
-For dark matter-electron scatterings, our constraints are stronger than direct detection bounds at masses below $m_{\rm DM} \lesssim 5 \times 10^{-3}$~GeV, which potentially allows us to probe the parameter space favored for thermal dark matter models with $m_{\rm DM} \lesssim 10^{-4}$~GeV.
+{\it Summary and Discussion---.} Recent multimessenger measurements of AGN have indicated that high-energy particles, in particular CR protons and secondary neutrinos, are produced in the vicinity of SMBHs.
+CR cooling could be significantly enhanced by BSM interactions with DM, thanks to a large DM density around the central SMBH.
+We demonstrated that neutrino-emitting AGN, NGC 1068 and TXS 0506+056, allow us to set strong constraints on sub-GeV DM coupled to protons and/or electrons.
+The new constraints on light DM coupling to protons are stronger than other complementary bounds for $m_{\rm DM}\lesssim 10^{-3}-10^{-2}$~GeV.
+For DM-electron scatterings, our constraints are stronger than direct detection bounds at masses below $m_{\rm DM} \lesssim 5 \times 10^{-3}$~GeV, which potentially allows us to probe the parameter space favored for thermal DM models with $m_{\rm DM} \lesssim 10^{-4}$~GeV.

-The current constraints are subject to uncertainties from the dark matter distribution in the inner regions of AGN as well as on CR cooling time scales.
-Nevertheless, for the latter, we stress that our constraints are rather conservative especially for NGC 1068.
-This is because the source has to be nearly calorimetric to explain the neutrino flux \cite{Murase:2022dog}, and relaxing assumptions ({\it e.g.}, with softer CR spectra) will make the limits stronger.
-Future multimessenger observations and astrophysical modeling will allow us to better understand the sources and reduce uncertainties, and the resulting limits on the dark matter-proton and the dark matter-electron cross section will become more stringent and robust.
-Understanding acceleration mechanisms will also enable us to compare $\tau_{{\rm DM}-i}^{\rm el}$ to the acceleration time scale for placing constraints.
+Remarkably, our method based on CR cooling is unique and different from previous AGN constraints from boosted DM~\cite{Wang:2021jic} and those on neutrino-DM interactions~\cite{Kelly:2018tyg,Choi:2019ixb,Murase_2019,Alvey_2019,Cline:2022qld,Ferrer:2022kei,Cline:2023tkp}, in that the results are largely insensitive to CR and neutrino spectra.
+Regarding uncertainties in CR cooling timescales, we stress that our constraints are robust and conservative for NGC 1068.
+This is because the neutrino production efficiency of CR protons has to be nearly maximal to explain the neutrino flux \cite{Murase:2022dog}, and relaxing assumptions ({\it e.g.}, with longer CR cooling timescales and/or softer CR spectra) will make the limits stronger.
+Future multimessenger observations and astrophysical modeling will allow us to better understand the sources and reduce uncertainties, and the resulting limits on the DM-proton and the DM-electron cross section will become more stringent and robust.
+Understanding acceleration mechanisms will also enable us to compare $\tau_{{\rm DM}-i}^{\rm el}$ to the acceleration timescale for placing constraints.